Demand Driven Procurement and Supplier Integration Strategies

 The Procurement Challenge

-Evermore challenging and complex supply chains, long lead-times coupled with high levels of demand uncertainty mean that today’s procurement and supplier management operations require a series of best-in-class Demand Driven tools and techniques to enable them to support working capital optimization initiatives while supporting a drive to improve overall customer service levels.
+Evermore challenging and complex supply chains, long lead times coupled with high levels of demand uncertainty mean that today’s procurement and supplier management operations require a series of best-in-class Demand Driven tools and techniques to enable them to support working capital optimization initiatives while supporting a drive to improve overall customer service levels.

 The need for cash flow efficiency is driving companies to carry lower levels of inventory, even with today’s increased uncertainty in market demand.
 At the same time uncertainty in supply, driven by long lead-time, disruptions and increased competition for globally constrained raw materials make the procurement function more challenging than ever before.
 Concurrently, efforts to forecast the market requirements are just getting worse in this business environment we know as the New Normal.
-In this New Normal suppliers endeavoring to provide reasonable services levels are increasing their inventories to keep up with their key customers’ demand volatility; exacerbating an already unwieldy situation.
+In this New Normal suppliers endeavoring to provide reasonable service levels are increasing their inventories to keep up with their key customers’ demand volatility; exacerbating an already unwieldy situation.

 The problem to be solved is how to develop a supply strategy that not only ensures the lowest total costs but also minimizes the risk of crippling supply disruptions.
-The supply network needs to be decoupled and utilize Demand Driven MRP to provide improved visibility and predictability to suppliers.
+The supply network needs to be decoupled and utilize Demand Driven logic to provide improved visibility and predictability to suppliers.
 Strategic decoupled inventory that is dynamically right-sized to absorb the inherent levels of volatility in demand and the variability in supply will improve customer service levels and provide the visibility and consistency in demand signaling missing today.

 67% reduction in Lead Time and 41% reduction in Working Capital